NicBonetto/blockchain-example/README.md

 A blockchain example using Python 3.

 # Getting Started
-This application uses Python 3 and pip, so ensure they are installed.
+This application uses Python 3 and Flask, so ensure they are installed.
 Follow these command lines in your terminal:

 ```
 $ git clone https://github.com/NicBonetto/blockchain-example.git